 “Beesball?”
 Elena laughed aloud.
 “You never play beesball.”

-“I am tonight.”
+“I will tonight.”
 I pounded my fist into the glove and swung my right arm over my head.
 Several shoulder muscles agreed with Elena and promised pain, if I pushed them too hard.
 I kissed the dancer on the lips.
 Hers were bruised from last night.
 Mine were just as sore.

 “I’ll see you later.”

 Shivers flashed down the marrow of my spine.
-Elena was getting under my skin and the slender girl was trouble, because being faithful to one man wasn’t in her gypsy blood.
+Elena was under my skin and the slender girl was trouble, because being faithful to one man wasn’t in her gypsy blood.

 "I'll see you later."

-I left my apartment.
+I left the apartment.